Administrative divisions of the Philippines: Administrative regions

 Administrative regions are groupings of geographically adjacent LGUs that are established, disestablished, and modified by the president of the Philippines based on the need to more coherently make economic development policies and coordinate the provision of national government services within a larger area beyond the province level.
 No plebiscites have been conducted so far to democratically confirm the creation, abolition, or alteration of the boundaries of regular administrative regions, as the Constitution does not mandate it.

 An administrative region is not a local government unit (LGU), but rather a group of LGUs to which the president has provided an unelected policy-making and coordinating structure, called the Regional Development Council (RDC).
 Metro Manila, formally the National Capital Region, is recognized by law as a "special development and administrative region", and was thus given a metropolitan authority; the Metro Manila Council within the MMDA serves as the region's RDC.

-Administrative regions are composed of provinces and/or independent cities, or, in the case of Pateros, an independent municipality.
+Administrative regions are composed of provinces and/or independent cities, or, in the case of Pateros, an independent municipality, or, in the case of Isabela City, a component city.
 The Philippine Statistics Authority further divides the LGUs of Metro Manila into four numbered geographic districts for statistical purposes.